 Your Penn State Course Work is 100% Online

 The certificate curriculum consists of five required courses totaling 13 credits, including a 1-credit capstone experience.
-Leading your coursework will be faculty from the Penn State College of Earth and Mineral Sciences Department of Meteorology/John A. Dutton e-Learning Institute, who offer more than 75 years of service as one of the most highly regarded programs in the United States.
+Leading your course work will be faculty from the Penn State College of Earth and Mineral Sciences Department of Meteorology/John A. Dutton e-Education Institute, who offer more than 75 years of service as one of the most highly regarded programs in the United States.

 Leverage Your Education to Advance Your Career